 This project brought together academics and third sector partners with expertise in children’s literature, migration and education in in order to create a network that builds on common expertise and best practice in using children’s literature and the arts to help negotiate the current challenges stemming from multi-ethnic contexts of flux and precarious resources.

 Extended Summary & Powerpoints

-We are working with our academic partners in Egypt and Mexico, as well as NGOs, governmental agencies, volunteer initiatives in both countries, to exchange knowledge on current issues of concern affecting the cognitive and emotional welfare of displaced children and to scope unique practices and identify successful strategies of using children’s literature and arts-based activities.
-We are building strong partnerships between academics and non-academic partners in these two countries, especially with the Ministry of Culture in Mexico through the ‘Salas de lectura’ programme; through the International Board of Books for Children and Young People (IBBY) regional branches in Mexico (IBBY-México) and Egypt (EBBY).
+We worked with our academic partners in Egypt and Mexico, as well as NGOs, governmental agencies, volunteer initiatives in both countries, to exchange knowledge on current issues of concern affecting the cognitive and emotional welfare of displaced children and to scope unique practices and identify successful strategies of using children’s literature and arts-based activities.
+We built strong partnerships between academics and non-academic partners in these two countries, especially with the Ministry of Culture in Mexico through the ‘Salas de lectura’ programme; through the International Board of Books for Children and Young People (IBBY) regional branches in Mexico (IBBY-México) and Egypt (EBBY).
 With the added funding from the SCF-GCRF project, four days of workshops and field visits were held in Cairo and two in Tijuana/Mexicalli.
-We are in the process of developing arts-based research methods that can be used to record the impact of using children’s literature with displaced children, including ethical ways of working and recording this work.
+We have developed arts-based research methods that can be used to record the impact of using children’s literature with displaced children, including ethical ways of working and recording this work.

-PI - Dr Evelyn Arizpe - University of Glasgow, School of Education
+PI - Prof Evelyn Arizpe - University of Glasgow, School of Education

 Dr Cristina Amescua, Centro Regional de Investigaciones Multidisciplinarias/National Autonomous University of Mexico (CRIM/UNAM)